hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-eclipse.md

-# Deploying applications to OpenLiberty Server using Eclipse IDE
+# Deploying applications to Open Liberty Server using Eclipse IDE

-## Install OpenLiberty Developer Tools
+## Install Open Liberty Developer Tools

 To manage Open Liberty server in Eclipse IDE, you should install Open Liberty Developer tools pluign.